pochusuwan/Gnaws/README.md

 - **Friend access controls** — Assign roles so trusted friends can start/stop the server.
 - **Your account, your data** — Everything lives in your AWS account.
 No third-party platform.
 - **Game configuration** — Configure supported game configuration with simple web UI.
+- **Real-time CPU and memory monitoring** — See server performance in realtime to optimize gameplay and cost.
+- **Scheduled shutdown** — Automatically shuts down the server after a set time so you don't forget to turn it off.

 ---